Seraph Frissell

-Seraph Frissell, M.D., (August 20, 1840 – 1915) was an American physician and medical writer.
-She specialized in diseases of women and children.
+Seraph Frissell (August 20, 1840 – 1915) was an American physician and medical writer who specialized in diseases of women and children.
 She was the first woman in Western Massachusetts to be admitted to any district medical society, and the fourth woman to be admitted a member of the Massachusetts Medical Society.
 Women were first admitted to medical societies in Massachusetts in 1884; but the Berkshire District Medical Society made Frissell an honorary member in 1877, and she attended its monthly meetings, receiving notices as a regular member.

 Early life and education

+Birth and ancestry

-Seraph Frissell was born in Peru, Massachusetts, August 20, 1840, being the daughter of Augustus Caæsar and Laura Mack (Emmons) Frissell.
+Seraph Frissell was born in Peru, Massachusetts, on August 20, 1840, the daughter of Augustus Caæsar and Laura Mack (Emmons) Frissell.
 Her grandparents were Thomas and Hannah (Phillips) Frissell; and Ichabod and Mindwell (Mack) Emmons.
-Her father and her paternal grandfather served, each in his day, as captains of the State militia.
+Her father and her paternal grandfather had both served as captains in the state militia.
 William Frissell, her great-grandfather, was a commissioned officer in the Revolutionary War, and a pioneer settler in western Massachusetts.
-Her mother's father, Major Ichabod Emmons, was a relative of Dr. Nathanael Emmons, and was one of the first settlers of Hinsdale, Massachusetts.
+Her mother's father, Ichabod Emmons, was a relative of Nathanael Emmons, and was one of the first settlers of Hinsdale, Massachusetts.
 Her grandfather.
-Col. David Mack, was the second settler to make a clearing in the town of Middlefield, Massachusetts, then a wilderness, going to that locality in 1775, and was one of the founders of the town.
+David Mack, was the second settler to make a clearing in the town of Middlefield, Massachusetts, then a wilderness, going to that locality in 1775, and was one of the founders of the town.
 He enlisted (from Hebron, Connecticut) in the Revolutionary War, but saw no active service, arriving too late to take part in the Battle of Saratoga.
 He was a Captain of troops engaged in suppressing Shays' Rebellion, and afterward was Colonel of a regiment.

+Childhood

-The first eleven years of her life were spent within sight of Saddleback Mountain.
-As a child she was quiet and diffident, not mingling freely with her schoolmates, and with a deep reverence for religious things.
-After her father's death, which occurred when she was eleven years of age, the problem which confronted her mother was to gain a livelihood for herself and six children, Seraph being the third.
-Her twelfth year was spent with an aunt in western New York, during which time she derided she would rather earn her own living, if possible, than be dependent on relatives.
+The first eleven years of Frissell's life were spent within sight of Saddleback Mountain.
+As a child she was reportedly quiet and diffident, not mingling freely with her schoolmates, and with a deep reverence for religious things.
+Frissell's father died when she was eleven years old, leaving her mother financially responsible for herself and six children, Seraph being the third.
+At the age of twelve, Frissell was sent to live with an aunt for a year in western New York, during which time she derided she would rather earn her own living, if possible, than be dependent on relatives.
 Returning home, the next year and a half were devoted to school life and helping a neighbor in household work, thereby earning necessary clothing.
 When she was fifteen, her oldest sister decided to seek employment in a woolen mill, and Seraph accompanied her.